Axway/streams-open-docs/content/en/docs/install/customize-install.md

 ```

 * Ensure to enter `--set-string`
-* Ensure to use double quotation around the annotations parameter.
+* Ensure to use double quotation marks around the annotations parameter.
 For more information, see [Ingress Helm parameters](/docs/install/helm-parameters-reference/#ingress-parameters).

-Then, you can configure the CORS by adding annotations to the `ingress` parameter.
+Then, you can configure CORS by adding annotations to the `ingress` parameter.
 For example, you can specify a value to the `cors allow origin` configuration with the `ingress.annotations."nginx.ingress.kubernetes.io/cors-allow-origin"` parameter.

 For example, to allow cross origin request from the domain name `https://origin-site.com`, add the following line to the Helm Chart installation command:

 ```
 --set "ingress.annotations.nginx\.ingress\.kubernetes\.io/cors-allow-origin"="https://origin-site.com"